vsmid/htmlhammer/README.md

 Parameters:

 - attributesAndProperties - JSON object where key is the name of the element's attribute/property (e.g. id, name, style, onclick, or custom attribute/property etc. ) and value is the new attribute/property value.
-  Difference between defining an attribute and property is that property value must always be one of function, instance of class, array or json object (prior to version 3.5.0 only function was treated as property).
+  Difference between defining an attribute and property is that property value must always be one of function, instance of class, array or json object.
+This rule does not apply to [reserved element attributes/properties](#reserved-element-attributesproperties) and `style`.
-  See **reserved attributes** for reserved attributes/properties.
 - children - element or elements to be appended to parent element.
 Can be string, number, another HTMLElement created regularly or by **htmlhammer**, function returning one of the previously stated types etc.

 Returns: